Most of the theatres are back to sell tickets.

 Suggested Websites For Buying Tickets To Shows And Musicals In London

-Theatre Tickets Direct is a site with many deals and special offers, and you can now get an extra 2% off with offer code awin2 at checkout.
+Theatre Tickets Direct is a site with many deals and special offers.

 ATG Tickets is one of the oldest sites out there and many theatres and venues work directly with this site, so you will be able to see the seat maps for most of the theatres here.

 Most of these sites will have cheaper tickets for the most popular shows currently in London including The Lion King, The Book of Mormon, Matilda, Les Miserables, Thriller, Mamma Mia, Aladdin and more.